roblanf/sangeranalyseR/docs/source/content/advance_user_SangerAlignment_ab1.rst

    Figure 18. *SangerRead* page - trimmed primary/secondary sequences and Phred quality score in table format.

 We have updated the trimming and chromatogram parameters for each read.
 Now, we need to click “Re-calculate contig” button to do alignment again.
-Last but not least, we can save all data into a new ‘SangerContig’ S4 instance by clicking “Save S4 Object button”.
-New S4 instance would be saved in Rda format.
+Last but not least, we can save all data into a new ‘SangerContig’ S4 instance by clicking “Save S4 instance button”.
+New S4 instance will be saved in **Rda** format.
 Users can run :code:`readRDS` function to load it into current R environment. :ref:`Figure 19<SangerAlignment_ShinyApp_18>` shows some hints in the save notification popup.

 .. _SangerAlignment_ShinyApp_18:
 .. figure::  ../image/SangerAlignment_ShinyApp_18.png